stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 My 4 research questions are:

-1. How price is related to positive review frequency.
+1. How is price associated to positive review frequency?
-2. How release date is related to postive review frequency.
+2. How is release date associated to postive review frequency?
-3. How does number of reviews and postive review frequency relate together.
+3. How does number of reviews and postive review frequency relate together?
-4. How original price is related to discounted price.
+4. How is original price associated to discounted price?

 # Task 4: Process and summarize your data (13 points)